fgzytu/Lucky/README.md

   How to use the program:
   FCMClust.m: Program entry.
-  initfcm.m: Center and membership initialization。 cu.m: Interval of membership. stepfcm.m: Iteration process. data_Mread.m: Read the data.
+  initfcm.m: Center and membership initialization. cu.m: Interval of membership. stepfcm.m: Iteration process. data_Mread.m: Read the data.